Achievable logoAchievable logo

 Short account equity

-The same idea of equity applies to a short account, but the formula is a bit different:
+Equity works the same way in a short account, but the formula is different:

 An investor sells short 100 shares of XYZ stock at $80 and deposits the required margin.

-*The credit balance represents cash “sitting on the sideline.”
-Investors must repurchase the stock they sell short, so broker-dealers require their investors to have cash in the account to make the required repurchase in the future.
-In this scenario, the investor has $12,000 in cash waiting to repurchase the 100 shares.
+*The credit balance represents cash “on the sideline.”
+Since the investor must eventually repurchase the stock, the broker-dealer requires cash in the account to support that future buy-in.
+In this example, $12,000 is available to repurchase the 100 shares.

 $12,000 (credit) - $8,000 (SMV) = $4,000 (equity)